 Option 2: Close-up filter

-Find out the filter size for your lens, buy a close-up filter (sometimes called a close-up dioptre), screw this on to the front of your lens, and you’ll be able to take photos closer to the subject.
+Find out the filter size for your lens, buy a close-up filter (sometimes called a close-up dioptre), screw this on to the front of the lens, and you’ll be able to take photos closer to the subject.

 These are available for around $12 / £10, or you can spend up to $84 / £65 on a high-quality filter from NiSi.
 They can be a fun way to get closer to a subject, but don’t expect perfect image quality from the cheaper filters.